-Note: The FOD receptacles are not to be used as "garbage bins" Standard garbage like lunch containers should be disposed of using regular trash bins in locations throughout the aerodrome.
+Note: The F.O.D. receptacles are not to be used as "garbage bins" Standard garbage like lunch containers should be disposed of using regular trash bins in locations throughout the aerodrome.

-5.9 Driving in the Operating Areas

-5.9.1 General Operating Rules

-5.9.1.1 All drivers shall always switch on the flashing light beacon on top of their vehicles when operating on the movement area.
+- 5.9 Driving in the Operating Areas - 5.9.1 General Operating Rules - 5.9.1.1 All drivers shall always switch on the flashing light beacon on top of their vehicles when operating on the movement area.
 The size of this beacon must be appropriate for the size of vehicle it is being used on to provide ample visibility.
-Emergency vehicles shall have "blue" lights while maintenance vehicles have "yellow" lights.

-5.9.2 Rules for Operating a Vehicle in the Manoeuvring Area

-- 5.9.2.1 The maneuvering area is reserved for flight operations, e.g. take-off, landing and taxiing of aircraft.
-It is comprised of the runways and taxiways but excludes the apron.
-A Driver who is required to drive in the maneuvering area will attend the appropriate CIAA Training session and meet the requirements for a Maneuvering Area Driver's Permit (Identified by a "red" background on the current AVOP Permit) The following rules apply for driving on or across these areas: - a) Drivers shall not cross a runway under any circumstances unless positive permission has been given and acknowledged by the ORIA ATC Tower. - b) Drivers proceeding to any part of the maneuvering area (taxiways, runways) shall obtain prior approval from ATC over the assigned radio frequency before traversing (crossing) south of the roadway markings double lines on the painted AVOP driving roadway lanes, for example taxiway Hotel, and proceeding to their intended destination.
-Sample roadway marking double lines are shown in Figure 13 above. - c) Drivers wishing to enter the maneuvering area shall remain on or north of the vehicle roadway until permission is granted to enter the maneuvering area by Owen Roberts Tower.
+Emergency vehicles shall have "blue" lights while all other vehicles have "yellow" lights. - 5.9.2 Rules for Operating a Vehicle in the Manoeuvring Area - 5.9.2.1 The manoeuvring area is reserved for flight operations, e.g. take-off, landing and taxiing of aircraft.
+It is comprised of the runway and taxiway but excludes the apron.
+A Driver who is required to drive in the manoeuvring area must attend the appropriate CIAA Training session and meet the requirements for a Manoeuvring Area Driver's Permit (taxiway/runway identified by a "red" background on the current AVOP Permit) The following rules apply for driving in the manoeuvring area: - a) Drivers wishing to enter the manoeuvring area (taxiway, runway) should establish contact with Brac Tower on radio channel CYB 2 before proceeding to taxiway Alpha holding point and shall stop at taxiway Alpha holding point until approval to enter the manoeuvring area is obtained from Brac Tower. - b) Drivers shall not enter the runway strip area depicted in Figure 4 or cross a runway under any circumstance unless permission has been granted by Brac Tower.

-- d) Where there are no hold signs or position markings, drivers are to remain clear of the maneuvering areas as denoted by the natural depression caused by the drainage culverts on either side of the runway, or the PVC pipes installed to provide guidance, or the imaginary line formed by the windsock unless permission to enter is received from ATC. - e) No vehicle can stop without authorization in any part of the maneuvering area.
-In the event of a vehicle breakdown the driver must ensure it is reported to Air Traffic Control immediately.
-The vehicle shall not be left unattended.
+- c) Where there are no hold signs or position markings, drivers are to remain 75 meters away from the runway centerline outside the runway strip area depicted in Figure 4 unless permission to enter the manoeuvring area or runway strip is received from Brac Tower. - d) Any FOD found in the Manoeuvring area must be removed and reported to airport operations.

+Note: Due to the location of ponds and vegetation on the south edge of runway strip, drivers carrying out perimeter checks are required to operate within the runway strip south of the runway adjacent to the runway edge.

+- e) If you are driving a vehicle which becomes immobilized on the manoeuvring area you must immediately: - i.
+Notify Brac Tower; - ii.
+Continuously monitor radio communications and do not leave the vehicle unattended; and - iii.
+Arrange for immediate removal of the vehicle.

-5.9.3 Rules for Operating a Vehicle Outside the Manoeuvring Area
+5.9.3 Rules for Operating a Vehicle outside the Manoeuvring Area